Splitting hairs with transcendental entire functions: Combinatorics: signed addresses and inverse branches

 \section{Combinatorics: signed addresses and inverse branches}

-This section summarizes the combinatorial concepts and results developed in \cite{mio_signed_addr} on criniferous maps with escaping critical values, that we shall require.
-We start recalling the widely used notion of \textit{external address} for functions in $\B$, that allows to assign symbolic dynamics to points whose orbit stays away from a neighbourhood of their singular set. \begin{defn}[Tracts, fundamental domains] Fix $f\in\B$ and let $D$ be a bounded Jordan domain around the origin, containing $S(f)$ and $f(0)$.
-Each connected component of $f^{-1}(\C\setminus \overline{D})$ is a \emph{tract} of $f$, and $\mathcal{T}_f$ denotes the set of all tracts.
+This section summarizes the combinatorial concepts and results developed in \cite{mio_signed_addr} on criniferous maps with escaping critical values that we shall require.

+We start by recalling the widely used notion of \textit{external address} for functions in $\B$, that allows to assign symbolic dynamics to points whose orbit stays away from a neighbourhood of their singular set. \begin{defn}[Tracts, fundamental domains] Fix $f\in\B$ and let $D$ be a bounded Jordan domain around the origin, containing $S(f)$ and $f(0)$.
+Each connected component of $f^{-1}(\C\setminus \overline{D})$ is a \emph{tract} of $f$.
 Let $\delta$ be an arc connecting a point of $\overline{D}$ to infinity in the complement of the closure of the tracts.
 Denote